First 10 Days of Baby Care

-Your newborn may feel fragile and delicate to you, but don’t be afraid to touch, handle or hold your new baby!
-In fact, studies show that babies that are held more than 2 hours per day thrive better and cry less.
+Your newborn baby may feel fragile and delicate to you, but don’t be afraid to touch, handle or hold your newborn!
+In fact, studies have shown that babies that are held and cuddled more thrive better and cry less.
 (Dr. Nathalie Maitre of Nationwide Children’s Hospital in Columbus, Ohio)

-Because your newborn’s neck muscles are not yet developed, you will need to support her head whenever you pick her up.
+Because your newborn’s neck muscles are not yet developed, you will need to support their head whenever you pick them up.
 You should also support your newborn’s head against your shoulder or with your opposite hand while carrying them.
 Newborn baby care isn’t hard when you give it a go, so worry not!

-Some pediatricians recommend cleaning your baby with a sponge bath until the umbilical cord heals and falls off (usually in a week or two).
-Make sure you have all of the necessary bathing supplies ready before your baby arrives, so you don’t have to miss a moment with your new little one.
+It is recommended to clean your newborn baby with a sponge bath until the umbilical cord heals and falls off (usually in a week or two).
+Make sure you have all of the necessary bathing supplies ready before your little one arrives, so you don’t have to miss a moment with your new baby.

-Learn how to give your baby a sponge bath.
+Learn easy tips on how to give your baby a sponge bath, here!

 Baby’s skin is 3x thinner and loses moisture 2x faster than yours, so they need superior care to keep their skin healthy.
-Ideal newborn baby care products should not irritate your baby’s skin or eyes, dry out your baby’s skin or disrupt the natural pH of baby skin.
-Importantly, baby products should be effectively preserved to help maintain the quality of the products during normal use.
+Ideal newborn baby care products should not irritate your baby’s skin or eyes, dry out your baby’s skin or disrupt their skin’s natural pH.
+Importantly, newborn baby care products should be effectively preserved to help maintain the quality of these products during normal use.

 Many first-time parents are surprised by how many diapers they go through in a day.
-To make life easier for yourself, have plenty of diapers on hand before you bring your baby home.
-It’s also helpful to learn how to change your baby’s diaper ahead of time (and even practice!).
+To make life easier for yourself, have plenty of diapers at hand before you bring your new baby home.
+It’s also helpful to learn how to change your baby’s diaper ahead of time (and even practice)!

 To comfort your baby, first try to determine the cause of your baby’s discomfort.
 Is your baby hungry?
 Does your baby have gas?
-Does your baby’s diaper need changing?
+Does your baby’s diaper need change?
 Is it time for a nap?
-Is your baby overstimulated by noise, lights or activity?
+Is your newborn baby overstimulated by noise, lights or activity?

-To help soothe a sleepy or overstimulated baby, hold your baby on your shoulder while gently rocking her.
-Sing or speak softly to your baby—reassure her with a calm voice.
+To help soothe a sleepy or overstimulated baby, hold your baby on your shoulder while gently rocking.
+Newborn baby care also involves singing or speaking softly—reassure your baby with a calm voice.
 It can also help to rub your baby’s back as you do so.
 Try different positions to find one that’s comfortable for both of you.

-Something else to consider: Your baby doesn’t have much mobility in the first few weeks and may cry for help if she is lying uncomfortably in the crib.
-You can help your baby get comfortable by gently shifting your baby’s position.
-But for safety, always place your baby on her back for sleeping.
+Something else to consider: Your new baby doesn’t have much mobility in the first few weeks and may cry for help if they are lying uncomfortably in the crib.
+You can help your baby by gently shifting your baby’s position.
+But for safety, always place your baby on their back for sleeping.

 The First 10 Days of Your Baby Can Mean So Much MoreTM

-So don’t worry so much if you’re doing things “right,” what matters most is that you spend a lot of time with your new little one, engaging her sense of touch and smell, helping the two of you bond, while nurturing baby development.
+But don’t worry too much if you’re doing things “right”.
+What matters most is that you spend a lot of time with your new little one, engaging your baby’s sense of touch and smell, helping the two of you bond, while nurturing baby development.

-Research has shown that massage can relax babies, improve their sleep patterns and calm them when they are irritable.
-Giving your baby a massage is also a great way to bond with your baby, and it’s easy to do.
+Research has shown that massages can relax babies, improve their sleep patterns and calm them when they are irritable.
+Massaging your baby is also a great way to bond, and it’s easy to do.

-No matter how you decide to feed your baby, always be sure to hold your baby while feeding.
+No matter how you decide to feed your newborn baby, always be sure to hold your baby while feeding.
 The cuddling that comes with nursing and feeding helps to build a strong, loving bond between you and your baby, which is one of the pillars of newborn baby care.

-The way your baby tends to sleep changes as she grows.
-Newborns sleep a lot throughout the 24 hour day, waking up often throughout both day and night.
-Even so, you can still begin to develop a bedtime routine for your baby, even as early as 6 to 8 weeks.
+The way your baby tends to sleep changes as they grow.
+Newborns sleep a lot throughout the 24-hour day, waking up often during the day as well as night.
+Even so, you can still begin to develop a regular bedtime routine for your new baby, even as early as 6 to 8 weeks.

-As your baby develops and starts to consolidate her sleep into nighttime sleep with fewer daytime “naps,” you can help her gradually develop a sleeping pattern, learning that nighttime is for sleep, and not play.
+As your baby develops and starts to consolidate their sleep into night time sleep with fewer daytime “naps,” you can help your baby gradually develop a sleeping pattern, learning that night time is for sleep, and not play.

-Learn more about helping your baby sleep better with the JOHNSON’S® 2-Step Routine.
+Learn more about helping your new baby sleep better with the JOHNSON’S® 2-Step Baby Sleep Routine.